New to tab groups?

 This preserves the URLs, but you lose the tab group structure, the color, and the name.
 When you reopen the bookmarks, they open as individual tabs you will need to re-group manually.
 It works as a last resort, but it is not practical for daily use.

-Method 4: Use a Tab Group Extension (Recommended)
+Use a Tab Group Extension for Structured Backups

 TabGroup Vault: One-Click Tab Group Saving